scthakuri/job-recommendation-system/Readme.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact
-For any inquiries or support related to the Job Recommendation System, please contact [email address].
+For any inquiries or support related to the Job Recommendation System, please contact sureshchand12a@gmail.com.

 ## Acknowledgments
 We would like to thank the open-source community for their invaluable contributions and the tools and libraries used to develop this project.